kiratech/labs/Workshops/InstructLab/README.md

    notebook.
 3. Change the paths of `training_file_name` and `testing_file_name` inside the related boxes so that they point to the loaded files:
    ![LoRA variables](InstructLab-LoRA-variables.png)
-4. Download the LoRA `ggml-adapter-model.bin` file generated by the run that was created inside the `/content/adapter-only` colab folder:
+4. Download the LoRA `adapter_model.safetensors` file generated by the run that was created inside the `/content/adapter-only` colab folder:
    ![adapter-only](InstructLab-LoRA-generated-files.png)
    Into the local `models` folder, so that it will be used by `llama.cpp/export-lora`.

+## What is a LoRA adapter

+A **LoRA** (_Low-Rank Adaptation_) adapter is a technique used to efficiently fine-tune large-scale pre-trained language models.
+This method aims to reduce the computational and storage costs associated with adapting large models to specific tasks, making it particularly useful for resource-constrained environments.

+**LoRA** adapters are useful because of:

+- **Specialized Fine-Tuning**: LoRA models are fine-tuned using low-rank adaptation, which involves updating only a small number of parameters to adapt a pre-trained model to a specific task.
+- **Parameter Efficiency**: This method is efficient in terms of memory and computational resources, making it suitable for situations where resource constraints are a concern.
+- **Task-Specific Adaptation**: The resulting model is highly adapted to the specific task it was fine-tuned for, leveraging the low-rank updates.

-## Use the model locally
+## Use the LoRA adapter locally

 Passing from LoRA to a standard GGUF model, as suggestend in the usual InstructLab workflow, [might not be the best choice](https://github.com/ggerganov/llama.cpp/issues/3953),